amperity/amperity-docs/shared/destinations.rst

 * Optional.
 Select **Include header row in output files** if headers should be included in the output.

 * Optional.
+Select **Row number** to include a row number column in the output file.
+Applies to CSV, TSV, PSV, and custom delimiter file types.

+  When enabled, you may specify the name of the row number column in the output file.

+* Optional.
 Select **Exclude Parquet extension from the directory name** for managing how |format_parquet_directories| are added to directories.

 .. destinations-destination-settings-sftp-end